 The International Jesuit Scholars Program is designed to bring Jesuit faculty from colleges and universities around the world to Holy Cross as visiting fellows.
 The Program is a joint initiative of the Rev. Michael C. McFarland, S.J.
 Center for Religion, Ethics and Culture and the Holy Cross Jesuit Community.

 Rev. George Pattery, S.J. is the Provincial superior of the Jesuits in Calcutta and Bangladesh.
 He is author of two books, Satyagraha A Holistic Way of Liberating Solidarity and Gandhi - The Believer: An Indian Christian Perspective.
 Fr.
-Pattery will teach a course on "Gandhi and Religion."
+Pattery taught a course on "Gandhi and Religion."

 Rev. Francis Britto, S.J. is a native of India who has lived in Japan since 1973.
 He is a professor at Sophia University Tokyo and holds a Ph.D. in linguistics from Georgetown University.
-At Holy Cross, he will be teaching and researching sociolinguistics.
+At Holy Cross, he taught and researched sociolinguistics.

 The Program is designed to give Jesuits from many different countries the time and resources to pursue scholarship, to collaborate with American scholars, and to build a better sense of the Jesuit global community.
 We at Holy Cross believe that we will benefit a great deal from the presence of Jesuits from around the globe, and that our many resources can be of help to the Society in its mission.
 This initiative promotes the spirit of internationalization endorsed by the recent New England Province congregation and supported by Father General Kolvenbach as an expression of the magis in our times.